hariszaf/microbetag/nf/README.md

 * The `precalc.nf` workflow of `microbetag` computes all pairwise relationships between genomes of a catalogue.

-* Then, the `net_annotate.nf` workflow, infers a network, if one is not provided, and uses these pre-calculations to annotate the network.
+* Then, the `annotate.nf` workflow, infers a network, if one is not provided, and uses these pre-calculations to annotate the network.

-Under the [`test-precalc`](./test-precalc/) folder, you will find the pre-calculations obtained after running the `precalc.nf` workflow on the example genomes, while under the [`test-annotate`](./test-annotate/) folder, you will find the results obtained after running the `net_annotate.nf` workflow using these pre-calculations and an example abundance table.
+Under the [`test-precalc`](./test-precalc/) folder, you will find the pre-calculations obtained after running the `precalc.nf` workflow on the example genomes, while under the [`test-annotate`](./test-annotate/) folder, you will find the results obtained after running the `annotate.nf` workflow using these pre-calculations and an example abundance table.

 The [`test.cx2`](./test-annotate/test.cx2) file contains the annotated network in CX2 format and you may load it to Cytoscape and parse it using the MGG app.